American Citizen Services

 U.S.-style and standard psychiatric care can be difficult to locate in major urban centers in Japan and generally is not available outside of Japan's major cities.
 Extended psychiatric care for foreigners in Japan is difficult to obtain at any price.

 U.S. prescriptions are not honored in Japan, so if you need ongoing prescription medicine you should arrive with a sufficient supply for your stay in Japan or enough until you are able to see a local care provider.
 Certain medications, including some commonly prescribed for depression and Attention Deficient Hyperactivity Disorder (ADHD), are not widely available.
 Please see the section entitled, "Confiscation of Prescription Drugs and Other Medication," in the State Department Country Specific Information page regarding the importation of medicine into Japan.
-Also see information on importing medicines into Japan and a list of medical facilities in Japan (this page).
+Also see information on importing medicines into Japan and the below list of medical facilities in Japan.

 AMBULANCE IN JAPAN: DIAL 119

-Medical licensing authority in Japan: Ministry of Health, Labour and Welfare
+- Medical licensing authority in Japan: Ministry of Health, Labor and Welfare

 SEARCH BY PREFECTURE:

 Further information is also available on Importing or Bringing Medication into Japan for Personal Use.

 Information for international travelers can also be found on the Center for Disease Control Travelers' Health site.